-Our understanding of the subsurface soil conditions underlying the site was developed by means of seven (7) exploratory test pits excavated to depths ranging from about four (4) to seven (7) feet beneath existing site grades on July 2, 2018 and/or May 1, 2020 with a John Deere 200C trackmounted excavator.
-The location of the exploratory test pits were located in the field by marking off distances from existing and/or known site features and are shown in relation to the existing site improvements on the Site Exploration Plan, Figure No. 2.
+Our understanding of the subsurface soil conditions underlying the site was developed by means of seven (7) exploratory test pits excavated to depths ranging from about six (6) to eight (8) feet beneath existing site grades on May 6, 2021 with a John Deere 200C track-mounted excavator.
+The location of the exploratory test pits were located in the field by marking off distances from existing and/or known site features and are shown in relation to the existing and/or proposed new site improvements on the Site Exploration Plan, Figure No. 2.
 Detailed logs of the test pit explorations, presenting conditions encountered at each location explored, are presented in the Appendix, Figure No's.
 A-4 through A-7.